 Edible Gardening in a Water Garden: Growing Watercress

 It’s easy to turn a backyard water feature into a productive element in a vegetable garden.
 I’ve had success growing strawberries in a floating planter, growing chickweed around my pond, and particularly in growing watercress in my water feature.
 Watercress grows best in cool moving water and needs no soil- in fact, the copious and thick root system works as an effective natural water filter when grown in a garden pond (but, unlike other aggressively growing water plants, watercress will die back fully in the heat of the summer- requiring little to no maintenance controlling it)

 To grow watercress in your garden’s water feature, you can buy starts at the grocery store or farmers market.
 (You do want to be careful to be sure and purchase true watercress, though, not “upland watercress” which has a very different growing pattern and won’t thrive in a water feature) Once you have shoots of watercress, you can easily root the shoots in your water feature by securing the shoots to a stable area so they won’t be caught in your fountain or filter.
 Even if the watercress doesn’t have significant roots still attached, placing the sprigs in a nutrient-rich environment of moving water should ensure that rooting occurs quickly.

 How to root watercress:

-I use metal hardware cloth (aka cage wire) to hold my watercress in place near my pond’s waterfall without allowing the watercress to flow over the waterfall.
-I take the new watercress each spring and place each sprig securely through an opening in the wire mesh (without getting too preoccupied with making sure the watercress is “woven” in).
-Simply holding it in place for a few days will be sufficient to secure the sprigs in place until the roots begin to grow and intertwine- at which point you’ll find it difficult to remove the watercress from the hardware cloth!
+I use metal hardware cloth (aka small animal cage wire) to hold my watercress in place near my pond’s waterfall without allowing the watercress to flow over the waterfall.
+I take the new watercress each spring and place each sprig securely through an opening in the wire mesh.
+Simply holding it in place for a few days will be sufficient to let the roots begin to grow and intertwine with the mesh- at which point you’ll find it difficult to remove the watercress from the hardware cloth!